International - Interculturel - Langues

 TARGETED KNOWLEDGE AND SKILLS

-• Understand the current issues relating to the international development of companies
+• Be familiar with the current issues relating to the international development of companies

-• Be familiar with the main internationalization models
+• Be familiar with the main internationalisation models

 Contenu